xymor/lightrail/README.md

 ### Active Record extensions

-Strobe::Wrapper provides one Active Record extension method called `slice`.
+Lightrail::Wrapper provides one Active Record extension method called `slice`.
 In order to understand what it does, it is easier to look at the source:

     def slice(*attrs)
       attrs.map! { |a| a.to_s }